A strange time to talk about capital gains tax on gilts1 – after two years of historic losses from government bonds!

 Gilts: down but not out

-To recap, it has been a very ugly year for bonds of all types.
+To recap, it has been an ugly spell for bonds of all types.

 We wrote on Monevator many times about the risks from government bonds trading at elevated levels, especially those of long duration.